-Measurable Learning Outcome Interpretation of Findings Action Plan/Use of Results progress monitoring visits, and as part of BIS 3800.
+Measurable Learning Outcome Method of Measurement How data are collected Interpretation of Findings Action Plan/Use of Results progress monitoring visits, and as part of BIS 3800.
 Measure 2: Quality and level of academic synthesis is assessed with Capstone Scoring Rubric.
 Measure 2: The BIS Director works with capstone committee faculty to score academic synthesis performance on Capstone Scoring Rubric.
 Summary sheets are collected and filed by BIS Department secretary.
 Measure 2: Nuances revealed by Capstone Scoring Rubric assist faculty with evaluating capstone project academic synthesis.
 Measure 2: No changes needed at this time.
-Outcome #6: The BIS student makes plans for the next step, either in a particular career or graduate program.
-Measure 1: The BIS student creates a life action plan as a course assignment for BIS 3800.
-Measure 1: Final grades in BIS 3800 are based, in part, on the quality of the life action plan Measure 1: This area (life action plans) was listed as a weakness in the BIS Five-year report.
-Following the advice of the report, this program component needs to be strengthened.
-Measure 1: During the 2013-2014 year, BIS advisors met with Pat Wheeler in the WSU Career Services Office to discuss BIS student counseling, methods of creating stronger career/life plans and ideas for data Measure 2: A more precise measure is collection regarding BIS graduation
+Outcome #6: Measure 1: The BIS student creates a life Measure 1: Final grades in BIS 3800 Measure 1: This area (life action Measure 1: During the 2013-2014 year, The BIS student action plan as a are based, in part, plans) was listed as BIS advisors met makes plans for course assignment on the quality of the a weakness in the with Pat Wheeler in the next step, for BIS 3800. life action plan BIS Five-year the WSU Career either in a report.
+Following Services Office to particular career or graduate the advice of the report, this program discuss BIS student counseling, methods program. component needs to of creating stronger brogram. be strengthened. career/life plans and ideas for data Measure 2: A more collection regarding precise measure is BIS graduation